-Factors that affect non-parametric spatial audio capture
+6.2.4.3 Factors that affect non-parametric spatial audio capture

 It is the same as parametric spatial audio capture, refer to section 6.2.3.3

-Microphone configurations in non-parametric spatial audio
+6.2.4.4 Multi-microphone configurations in non-parametric spatial audio

 Immersive audio capture technology by microphones has been developed for decades, however, its corresponding microphone configuration is not fit for current mobile phones.

 Numerous stereo microphone configurations have been developed to create immersive audio experiences.
 Several immersive configurations that are compatible with mobile phones are listed here.